AtharvaJadhavv/go_rahi/README.md

 # 🚗 Go_Rahi

 Go_Rahi is a cross-platform Flutter application designed to provide a smooth and smart travel/community experience for users.
-The app includes features like route delivery support, user profiles, community interaction, document handling, and support services.
+The app includes features like route various delivery support, user profiles, community interaction, document handling, and support services.

 ---